jugshaurya/showcase/mdx-blogs/advance-ds_approaches.md

-## Advance Datastructures and Algorithms For competitive Programming
+## Advance DataStructures and Algorithms For Competitive Programming

 #### Number Theory/ Math